Dreamseer/fronteers-notes/2016/2016 10 07 - Day 2/2 - Cheat Sheet to a Lean Website.md

 - People do not want to wait
 - Sites are getting fatter
 - 79% online shoppers won’t return to a website due to poor performance
-- One second delay = 7% loss CVR ➡️ wpostats.com
+- One second delay = 7% loss CVR :arrow_right: wpostats.com

 ## Shape performance culture

 - Make everybody aware and care of performance, everybody’s business
 - Feel encouraged to say “no” to things slowing down your site
-- Celebrate success 🎉
+- Celebrate success :tada:
   - Etsy: announces performance heroes every month on their blog
 - Be transparent
   - Etsy: publishes Site Performance Reports